top of page

 3. Bring a mess free treat!
 Sometimes we have to break this out at the end just to allow the kids a second to relax while I can capture photos of mom and dad together.
 Sometimes we have to offer it a little sooner.

 4. Keep any favorite toys or lovies at home or in the car.
-Sometimes kids refusing to put these down and you can end up with a pink pony in half of your family photos like I did.
+Sometimes kids end up refusing to put these down and you can end up with a pink pony in half of your family photos like I did.

 5. For young babies under the age of one, feel free to bring along a toy for me to use to try to get their attention.